-"Not thine the olive, but the sword to bring, Not peace, but war!
-Yet from these shores shall spring Peace without end; from these, with blood defiled, Spread the pure spirit of thy Master mild!
 Here, in His train, shall arts and arms attend, Arts to adorn, and arms but to defend.
-Assembling here, all nations shall be blest; The sad be comforted; the weary rest: Untouched shall drop the fetters from the slave; And He shall rule the world he died to saye!
+Assembling here, all nations shall be blest; The sad be comforted; the weary rest; Untouched shall drop the fetters from the slave; And He shall rule the world he died to save!
 "Hence, and rejoice.
 The glorious work is done.
 A spark is thrown that shall eclipse the sun!

-And, tho' bad men shall long thy course pursue, As erst the ravening brood o'er chaos flew, + He, whom I serve, shall vindicate his reign; The spoiler spoiled of all; the slayer slain; The tyrant's self, oppressing and opprest, Mid gems and gold unenvied and unblest:
+And, tho' bad men shall long thy course pursue, As erst the ravening brood o'er chaos flew,

+He, whom I serve, shall vindicate his reign;

+The spoiler spoiled of all; † the slayer slain; ‡ The tyrant's self, oppressing and opprest,

+Mid gems and gold unenvied and unblest:§

-See Washington's farewell address to his fellow-citizens, See Paradise Lost, X.
+See Paradise Lost, X.